ivan180593/Marvel/README.md

 - Services: connections with the API.
 Use **Combine** framework for easier handling.
 - Modules: with two subfolders, one per each screen, contains the classes required by VIPER.
 - Models: application models.

-# Tests
-Two unit test with mock information:
-- The first to test if the **interactor** is able to receive the server response correctly.
-- The second to test if the **presenter** is able to receive the interactor information correctly.